Intersections of branching random walks on $\mathbb{Z}^8$: Some notation and preliminary results

 We say that $j\in[a,b]$ is a right minimum of $W$ on $[a,b]$ if $W_j=\min_{i\in[j,b]}W_i$, and we say that $j\in[a,b]$ is a record of $W$ on $[a,b]$ if $W_j=\max_{i\in[a,j]}W_i$.
 (If $[a,b]$ is not specified, we take $[a,b]=[0,j]$.)

 Then the graph distance of $v_k$ from the root $v_0$ is the number of right minima of $W$ on the interval $[0,k]$, not counting the right minimum at $k$.
 The ancestors of $v_k$ are exactly the vertices corresponding to these right minima.
+(See \Cref{fig:DFQP_right_min} for an illustration.)